Meet CybrIQ at InfoComm 2026 · Booth C5052 · June 16–19 · Las Vegas · opens in · Pre-book a working session →

 Deployment posture

 No agent is installed on monitored endpoints.
-No changes to switch configuration.
-No probes that can change network state.
-The platform reads, fingerprints, and correlates.
-The deployment is reversible in minutes; an appliance can be unplugged and the wire returns to its prior state with no residual configuration.
+By default, no changes are made to switch configuration.
+No SPAN port, no traffic mirror, no inline tap, no probes that can change network state.
+The platform reads, resolves identity, and correlates.
+The deployment is reversible in minutes; the software can be stopped and the switches return to their prior state with no residual configuration.
+Optional enforcement actions (port disable, quarantine, ACL) are available on customer opt-in and use a separately scoped write community the customer's network team controls.

 What CybrIQ observes